xriss/gamecake/readme.md

 interested in, the rest of this readme concerns the process of building gamecake from source.

+You can find the pure lua code in the lua directory, this directory is embeded into the gamecake binary, libs contains C or C++ librarys that are also built and linked into gamecake.

 If you want to build then you should clone and then run the git-pull script to make sure everything is up to date.